jpratt9/john-pratt.com/src/frontend/content/posts/devops-automation-consulting/index.md

 A great consultant isn't just there to install a few new tools.
 They're an architect for your development process, fundamentally redesigning *how* your teams build, test, and release software.
 They've seen what works (and what doesn't) across dozens of companies and act as your guide through the maze of modern software delivery.

-This partnership is all about ditching the old way of doing things—workflows that are bogged down by manual steps, slow handoffs, and the inevitable human error.
+This partnership is all about ditching the old way of doing things - workflows that are bogged down by manual steps, slow handoffs, and the inevitable human error.
 The goal is to create a system where speed and quality aren't trade-offs but are instead baked into the process itself.

 > A successful engagement helps you skip the painful trial-and-error phase that sinks so many in-house DevOps initiatives.
 Instead of fumbling around with tools and practices, you get a clear, battle-tested blueprint for a reliable software delivery engine.